The Dresser (1983 film)

 The plot is based on Harwood's experiences as dresser to English Shakespearean actor-manager Sir Donald Wolfit, who is the model for the character "Sir".

 The film opens with a performance of Othello at a regional theatre in Britain during World War II.
 In the title role is an aging, once-famous Shakespearean actor identified to us only as "Sir".
 He is of the old, bombastic school of British acting, full of grand gestures and fine oratory.
 As the curtain comes down on the last act, and as the actors line up for their curtain call, Sir lectures them on the mistakes they've made during the performance, showing us that he is the leader of this travelling band of actors bringing Shakespeare to the provinces during wartime.

-Waiting backstage is Norman, who has been Sir's dresser for decades.
+Waiting backstage is Norman, who has been Sir's dresser for sixteen years.
 Norman is an efficient, somewhat effeminate man who knows Sir's every whim and fancy, is used to his tirades and temperamental rants and is, for all intents and purposes, Sir's servant.
 As Norman waits for Sir to come offstage after a typically florid closing address to the audience, we see one way he copes with his job as he takes a nip from a little bottle of brandy always in his back pocket.

 The company is hurrying to its next venue, the industrial city of Bradford, where Sir is to give his renowned portrayal of the title character in King Lear.
 The train nearly leaves without them, as Sir makes his stately progress through York railway station to the platform, Norman scurrying ahead to plead with the train guard to hold the train for Sir's arrival.
 But the train begins to pull out of the station, until Sir delivers a loud, commanding "STOP....THAT....TRAIN!" from the platform steps.
 The guard is taken aback, the train halts, and Sir placidly leads his company aboard.

 Arriving in Bradford, however, another source of Norman's anxiety soon becomes clear, for it becomes obvious that Sir's mental capacities are rapidly fading.
 Norman rescues him from a confused, almost violent rant in Halifax town square near Piece Hall that lands Sir in hospital.
 As the company tries to decide what to do, Sir unexpectedly arrives at the theatre, disoriented and exhausted, saying he has discharged himself from hospital.
 Norman ushers Sir to the dressing room, fiercely resisting the stage manager's insistence that the show be cancelled, and insisting Sir will be ready to go on.